yuv420p10le/plex_loadfile_hook/README.md

 ## How this works

 A detour is placed on `mpv-2.dll.mpv_command_node` to catch the playback URL.
 It is parsed and then passed to mpv with the correct arguments.
 This mod also fixes playback for `*.plex.direct` URLs when using upstream mpv.
-This release makes use of DLL proxying to inject `plex_loadfile_hook` when Plex and the Qt web engine load Direct3D 11.
+This release makes use of DLL proxying to inject `plex_loadfile_hook` when Plex loads Direct3D 11.

 ## Installation